Landfill Cell 3 Vertical Expansion

 What environmental and cultural reviews will be completed?

-The project will complete full environmental review, including groundwater and hydrology studies, biological surveys, cultural impact assessments, archaeological review, and tsunami hazard analysis.
+The project will complete full environmental review, including a groundwater and hydrology study, biological survey, cultural impact assessment, archaeological review, and tsunami hazard analysis.
 These studies will guide protective design features and permit conditions.

 What happens once a new landfill is built?